 Also see Breeding Soundness Examination of the Male.
-The breeding soundness examination should begin with a thorough history, including information regarding libido, mating ability, fertility, prior illness or injury, and any medications administered.
+The breeding soundness examination should begin with a thorough history, including information regarding libido, mating ability, number of mares bred, pregnancy rates, prior illness or injury, and any medications administered.
 A general physical examination should be performed, noting lameness (particularly of the back and hindlimbs) and heritable conditions that may affect breeding ability or desirability as a sire.
 The penis and prepuce should be free of lesions.
 The testes and epididymides should be evaluated for size, shape, and consistency.
 The testes should be freely movable within the scrotum and have a total scrotal width >8 cm.
+The length (L), width (W), and height (H) of the testicles can be determined using calipers or ultrasonography to calculate the volume of each testicle using the equation: 0.523 (L × W × H) = testicular volume.
+The stallion's daily sperm output (DSO) can then be predicted by the equation: total testicular volume × 0.024 – 0.76 = DSO.
 The internal genitalia, inguinal rings, and aorta and iliac vessels are evaluated by palpation and ultrasonography per rectum.
-For semen collection and evaluation techniques, see Breeding Soundness Examination of the Male.
+For semen collection and evaluation techniques and criteria considered for determination of breeding soundness classifications, see Breeding Soundness Examination of the Male.